apisearch-io/php-client/README.md

 #### Filter by meta

-Remember that a product can have some metadata?
+Remember that a item can have some indexed metadata?
 This metadata is stored and indexed properly so you can filter by these values using this method.

 ```php
 Query::create('')